orgua/shepherd_v2_planning/99_open_tasks.rst

 Long-Term TODO
 --------------

 - WEB
 - Future Work for vSource:
     - smaller error-margin / more resolution (similar to python-port): extend division-LUT
     - overhead from calc_inp_power could be moved to python, also with a cheap way to interpolate efficiency-LUT
     - interpolate LUTs -> cheapest would be to take 4 (or more) following bits of input and multiply them and the negative version with current and following LUT-Value, add, then shift right 5 bit to get mean
 - harvesting - voltage-sweep
+- test Link-Quality of targets over time, to specific points in time
+    - map each node to each other -> ask carsten for code-sharing

 Testbed - Software - Web-Interface